 - a) Procedures.
-The judge in each department shall, at the time of arraignment and entry of plea, set the date for pre-trial conference. - b) Date Set for Trial.
+The judge in each department, except the Felony Arraignment Department, shall, at the time of arraignment and entry of plea, set the date for pretrial conference. - b) Date Set for Trial.
 Once a case is set on the pre-trial conference calendar, it may not be changed without the approval of the judge before whom it is assigned. - c) Failure to Appear at Pre-trial Conference.
 Any failure of an attorney to prepare for, appear at, or participate in, a pre-trial conference, unless good cause is shown for any such omission, is an unlawful interference with the proceedings of the Court and may be punished as contempt. - d) Trial Brief Requirement.
-In all criminal matters where the case does not settle at the pre-trial conference and the matter remains set for trial, trial counsel will be required to file a brief no later than 12 noon on Friday for all felony cases and no later than 3 p.m. on Friday for all misdemeanor cases immediately proceeding the trial date (in most instances the following Monday) unless an earlier date is ordered by the court.
-The only exception to the timely filing of a trial brief is by authorization of the presiding judge or the presiding judge of the criminal division.
+In all criminal matters where the case does not settle at the pre-trial conference and the matter remains set for trial, trial counsel will be required to file a brief no later than 12 noon on Friday for all felony cases and no later than 3 p.m. on Friday for all misdemeanor cases immediately preceding the trial date (in most instances the following Monday) unless an earlier date is ordered by the court.
+The only exception to the timely filing of a trial brief is by authorization of the presiding judge, designee of the presiding judge, or the trial judges.